Binned Spectral Power Loss for Improved Prediction of Chaotic Systems

-\cite{rahaman2019spectral} showed that a combination of the theoretical properties of gradient descent optimization, the architecture of neural networks, and the nature of function approximation in high-dimensional spaces causes the network to learn lower frequencies faster and more effectively.
-Mathematically, for $N$ samples in a training batch, Equation \ref{MSE-1} can be approximated by $L_1$ as follows, where subscript $1$ signifies one step MSE loss.
+\citet{rahaman2019spectral} showed that a combination of the theoretical properties of gradient descent optimization, the architecture of neural networks, and the nature of function approximation in high-dimensional spaces causes the network to learn lower frequencies faster and more effectively.
+In our case, for $N$ samples in a training batch, \linkref[\del{Equation}\ins{Eq.}]{\ref{MSE-1}} can be approximated by $L_1$ as follows, where subscript $1$ signifies one step MSE loss.

-The gradient of this loss function with respect to parameters $\phi$ is given by $\nabla_\phi L_1 = \frac{2}{N}\sum_{j=0}^N\left(F_{\phi}(x_j) - G(x_j)\right)\nabla_\phi F_\phi(x_j)$, which may be used in a gradient descent update step as $\phi_{k+1} = \phi_k - \alpha \nabla_\phi L_1$, where $\alpha$ is the learning rate.
-Intuitively, gradient descent naturally favors changes that yield the most substantial reduction in loss early in training.
+{The gradient of this loss function with respect to parameters $\phi$ is given by $\nabla_\phi L_1 = \frac{2}{N}\sum_{j=0}^N\left(F_{\phi}(x_j) - G(x_j)\right)\nabla_\phi F_\phi(x_j)$, which may be used in a gradient descent update step as $\phi_{k+1} = \phi_k - \alpha \nabla_\phi L_1$, where $\alpha$ is the learning rate.} Intuitively, gradient descent naturally favors changes that yield the most substantial reduction in loss early in training.
 In the spectral space, this is reflected in the components that have higher values in the Fourier series representation of $F_\phi$ \citep{oommen2024integrating}.
-This causes the lower frequencies to be learned first which correspond to global patterns that tend to dominate the error landscape in the initial phases of training.
-For more details, readers are directed to Section 3 in \cite{rahaman2019spectral} and Section 4.1 in \cite{oommen2024integrating}.
+This causes the lower frequencies to be learned first, which correspond to global patterns that tend to dominate the error landscape in the initial phases of training.
+For more details, readers are directed to \linkref[Section]{ \ref{Xsec6-3}} in \cite{rahaman2019spectral} and \linkref[Section]{ \ref{Xsec9-4.1}} in \cite{oommen2024integrating}.